Karitham/diot/api/docs.md

 <aside class="warning">
-To perform this operation, you must be authenticated by means of one of the following methods:
-None ( Scopes: users:create users:read users:delete sensors:read sensors:update sensors:delete sensors:state:update )
+To perform this operation, you must be authenticated by means of one of the following methods: bearerAuth ( Scopes: users:create users:read users:delete sensors:read sensors:update sensors:delete sensors:state:update )
 </aside>

 ## authLogout